[Home] [Up]

 Before putting your car on the scales you need to power up the scales and zero them with no weight on them.
 Also double check that the scales are connected properly--you can really screw up your suspension settings if you have any of the scales connected improperly (i.e. front left and right swapped).

-You also need to roll the car back and forth a few times on the scales, being careful not to push it off the scales, to unload the suspension (as the car is lowered onto the scales after adjusting your suspension the tires will need to spread out to unbind).
+Once you get the car up on the scales you'll need to roll the car back and forth a few inches several times, being careful not to push it off the scales, to unload the suspension (as the car is lowered onto the scales the tires will need to spread out to unbind the suspension).
+You will have to repeat this every time you lower the car onto the scales.

 Note your ride heights and suspension changes to track your progress.
 When you adjust your coil overs to get the desired corner weights your ride height will change.
 Always document your current ride heights and your coil over changes each time you weigh and adjust.
 It's better to make many small changes than to try to balance your car in one big step.
 You can also estimate your car's center of gravity (CG) height by using this page: CG Height Calculator